liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/08-search-and-indexing/03-updating-your-user-interface-for-search/02-creating-a-search-results-jsp-for-the-guestbook-portlet.markdown

+---
+header-id: creating-a-search-results-jsp-for-the-guestbook-portlet
+---

-# Creating a Search Results JSP for the Guestbook Portlet [](id=creating-a-search-results-jsp-for-the-guestbook-portlet)
+# Creating a Search Results JSP for the Guestbook Portlet

 <div class="learn-path-step">
     <p>Updating Your UI for Search<br>Step 2 of 2</p>